bem-site/bem-js-tutorial/README.md

 ```

-The `setMod` method applies a modifier CSS class to the a which makes a
+The `setMod` method applies a modifier's CSS class to the blocks which makes the
-block to change it apperance.
-If you also need other changes on a block,
+block change its appearance.
+If you need additional changes on a block,
 place them into a function corresponsing to the modifier.
 Like the following:

 ```js